-Rents for each apartment are set using a formula created by the Federal Government that takes average household size and the Area Median Income (AMI), as determined by the Department of Housing and Urban Development (HUD),to determine rents for different household income ranges and household sizes.
+The rent for each apartment is primarily determined by a household’s size and income.
+The Federal Government that takes the average household size and the Area Median Income (AMI), as determined by the Department of Housing and Urban Development (HUD),to determine rents for different household income ranges and household sizes.

 A tenant can live in their apartment indefinitely as long as they abide by the terms of their lease, which includes a number of house rules for the property.
 If a household’s income increases after moving in, the household is not required to move out.
 In this situation, MidPen would increase the household’s rent, however, the increase would be restricted by funding requirements and would not be above the maximum rent amount for their income range.

 Can someone sublease their apartment?